Scroll down for my blog.

 class User has_one_attached :profile_picture end rails_public_blob_url(User.first.profile_picture) # => https://cdn.example.com/j8rte71tp8xpq5afr3uqxlcqtkzn # You can also use this outside views Rails.application.routes.url_helpers.rails_public_blob_url(User.first.profile_picture)

-You can use this new URL helper whenever your ActiveStorage files are to be served directly through a CDN.
+You can use this new URL helper whenever your ActiveStorage files should be served directly through a CDN without having to deploy this setup to your development environment.